JuliaPlots/Plots.jl/docs/src/input_data.md

 Now, let's say you're plotting `n` polygons grouped into `g` groups, with `n` > `g`.
 While you can use `plot` to draw separate polygons with each call, you cannot group two separate plots back into a single group.
 You'll end up with `n` groups in the legend, rather than `g` groups.

-To adress this, you can use `NaN` as a path separator.
+To address this, you can use `NaN` as a path separator.
 A call to `plot` would then draw one path with disjoints The following code draws `n=4` rectangles in `g=2` groups.

 ```@example input_data
 using Plots